 Facebook Dating also lets you display up to 12 profile “tiles.”
 Each tile is either a photo or an answer to one of the Facebook Dating questions.

 Just tap on the question you want displayed on your profile, and answer it in an interesting way.
 Questions are a great way to let potential matches learn a little more about you, so make sure to answer a few.

 |Facebook Dating Tip: Keep your answers positive, as negativity coming from someone you don’t know can be an instant turnoff.
 Use each question as a way to highlight a trait of yours that the type of person you want to date might find attractive, and you’ll be matching in no time!

 When it comes to selecting your primary Facebook Dating photo, follow the same rules that you would apply to choosing photos for a dating app like Tinder or Bumble:

 As for the rest of your Facebook Dating photo lineup, an intriguing mix of answers and photos is a good way to go.

 Stick with a range of 3 to 5 photos where you look equally attractive.
 It may be Facebook, but it’s Facebook Dating – and all it takes is one questionable photo to make someone decide you’re not relationship material.

-You can also include your Instagram posts in your Facebook dating profile, if you want to share even more pics with potential matches.
+You can also include your Instagram Stories in your Facebook dating profile, if you want to share even more pics with potential matches.

-For more expert dating photo tips and advice, go here.
+For more expert dating photo tips and advice, check out this expert advice.